• Skip to primary navigation

 Description

-Healthy pumpkin scones made from a combination of cassava flour and almond flour and sweetened with maple syrup.
-Gluten free, paleo and vegan friendly.
+Paleo pumpkin scones made from a combination of cassava flour and almond flour and sweetened with maple syrup.
+Gluten free, egg free, paleo and vegan!

 Ingredients